Top Rated Family Law ATtorneys

 Alimony, on the other hand, is more complicated after an annulment.
 Because the marriage is considered void, spouses generally do not have any legal obligation to provide financial support to one another.
 However, depending on the individual circumstances of a case, a court may award temporary support while the annulment proceedings are ongoing or order a spouse to pay alimony in a rare instance where it is deemed equitable.

 When a marriage has been annulled, it is as if the marriage never existed.
 For this reason, it is quite common for an individual to want to revert to their previous name once the process has been completed.
-In Manhattan, the process to restore one’s previous name varies depending on whether the annulment was granted through a religious or civil authority.
-In civil cases, the individual may simply request the court include a provision in the annulment decree allowing the name change.
+In Manhattan, the process to restore one’s previous name varies depending on the authority, religious or civil, that granted the annulment.
+In civil cases, the individual may simply request that the court include a provision in the annulment decree allowing the name change.
 In religious annulments, the individual may need to complete additional paperwork and follow different procedures to legally change their name.
-Consulting an attorney who specializes in annulments can provide guidance on the necessary steps one should take to return to their previous name.
+An attorney who handles annulment cases can outline the steps required to return to a previous name.

 Working with Experienced Manhattan Annulment Attorney Juan Luciano

 Navigating the annulment process without the assistance of a skilled attorney can be overwhelming and risky.
-By hiring a Manhattan annulment attorney, you can ensure that your rights are protected, your case is presented effectively, and you have the best chance of achieving a favorable outcome.
+A Manhattan annulment attorney can protect your rights, present your case effectively, and improve your chances of achieving a favorable outcome.

-While consulting an attorney is not strictly necessary to get an annulment in New York, an experienced annulment attorney understands the intricacies of family law, including the specific grounds for annulment.
-They are well-versed in the legal requirements, documentation, and court procedures involved in filing an annulment petition as well as provide you with personalized guidance and advice tailored to your unique circumstances.
+While consulting an attorney is not strictly necessary to get an annulment in New York, an experienced annulment attorney understands family law, including the specific grounds for annulment.
+They are well-versed in the legal requirements, documentation, and court procedures involved in filing an annulment petition as well as providing you with personalized guidance and advice tailored to your unique circumstances.

 If you are considering filing for an annulment or need assistance with an ongoing annulment case, it is highly recommended to consult with a qualified Manhattan annulment attorney.
 Skilled New York City annulment attorney Juan Luciano can assess the merits of your case, help you understand your legal rights, and provide realistic expectations regarding the outcome of your annulment proceedings.